 Think like a journalist – Start with what you want the reader to know.
 Then add more detail.
 If you go into great detail, keep the main page short and link to the details.
 That’s the beauty of the web!

-– Write, edit, then edit more.
+Edit to keep it short – Write, edit, then edit more.
 It’s hard to read text on a screen, so help your visitors – cut what’s not necessary.

 Proofread – Have someone check what you wrote.
 Too often, only one person reads what’s published and errors are missed.